 - d.
-Evidence of updated IRB approvals and related documents must be submitted with the annual programmatic report (see chapter V, section I, Reporting Requirements).
+Evidence of updated IRB approvals and related documents must be submitted with the annual programmatic report (see chapter V, section H, Reporting Requirements).
 CIRM will not continue payment on active awards without current and complete documentation for human subjects research.
 At any time, if human subjects are no longer part of the project or activity, the PI must submit a letter (co-signed by the authorized organizational official) verifying termination of the original protocols and seeking approval for a change of scope, as necessary. - e.
-Consequences of failure to comply with required human subjects research assurance are described in chapter V, section K, Failure of Compliance.
+Consequences of failure to comply with required human subjects research assurance are described in chapter V, section J, Failure of Compliance.
 The authorized organizational official shall also inform CIRM of any investigation or administrative action by OHRP or by the grantee organization itself involving the use of human subjects in research by PIs receiving CIRM funds. - f.
 Women and members of minority groups must be included in all CIRM-funded clinical research, unless a clear and compelling rationale and justification establishes to the satisfaction of CIRM that inclusion is inappropriate with respect to the health of the subjects or the purpose of the research.
 Cost is not an acceptable reason for exclusion except when the study would duplicate data from other sources.
-This policy applies to research subjects regardless of age in all CIRM-supported clinical research studies. - g.
-Investigators must report in their annual programmatic report the cumulative subject accrual and progress in conducting analyses for sex/gender and race/ethnicity differences (see chapter V, section I, Reporting Requirements).
+This policy applies to research subjects regardless of age in all CIRM-supported clinical research studies.